Come join our Family Medicine Ohana!

 - Didactics are an essential part of the clerkship.

-- Overnight admissions oral case presentations are presented at morning report each day at 7:30 A.M.
+- Oral case presentations are presented at morning report each day

 - Academic afternoons (Wednesdays) feature lectures on the core curriculum of Family Medicine, military-unique topics, and Grand Rounds, jointly held with the departments of Internal Medicine or Pediatrics.